Why a Knee Injury is a Serious Injury Entitling You to a Substantial Settlement and Compensation

 - Anterolateral ligament (ALL) was recently discovered.
-If you still have problems after surgery for repair of the ACL anterior cruciate ligament, you probably also injured the anterolateral ligament.
+If you still have problems after surgery to repair the ACL anterior cruciate ligament, you probably also injured the anterolateral ligament.

 - PCL – Posterior Cruciate Ligament (posterior being nearer the back) – The PCL is similar to the ACL and connects the femur (thigh bone) to your tibia (shin bone).
 It is larger and stronger than the ACL.
 Symptoms: Wobbly sensation in the knee; difficulty walking or bearing weight on the knee.
 PCL injuries are usually caused by a direct blow to a flexed knee, such as when falling on the knee or hitting the dashboard in a car accident.

 - MCL – Medial Collateral Ligament goes from the inside surface of the upper part of the tibia (shin bone) to the inner surface of the bottom femur (thigh bone).
 It keeps your tibia in place and helps keep the inside of the knee joint stable.
-Symptoms: swelling; locking; giving way of your knee; pain inside.
-May be injured by by trauma, pressure or stress to a slightly bent knee.
+Symptoms: swelling; locking; giving-way of your knee; pain inside.
+May be injured by trauma, pressure, or stress to a slightly bent knee.

 - Meniscus – Symptoms: pain felt on the inside or outside of the knee joint; swelling; locking; clicking; giving way of your knee.
-May be caused by trauma involving rotation of the knee while it was slightly bent.
+It may be caused by trauma involving the rotation of the knee while it was slightly bent.

 Symptoms can occur immediately or within days after trauma from an accident.
-The first symptoms are usually pain and swelling, often thought by the accident victim to be a sprain which will go away in a few days.
-When pain and swelling doesn’t go away, the victim will see a doctor and become a patient.
-When the accident victim doesn’t seek medical treatment immediately, insurance companies often try to claim that the injury was not caused by the accident.
-However, this is an argument that we can easily deal with.
+The first symptoms are usually pain and swelling, often thought by the accident victim to be a sprain that will go away in a few days.
+When pain and swelling don’t go away, the victim will finally see a doctor.

 - Pain or swelling